-- Represents the actual cost of the perquisite, which is taxable to the NEO, and for which taxes are not reimbursed by the Company, except with respect to Mr. Schroeder who was entitled to a (1) - represents the actual cost of the perquisite prior to being promoted to an executive officer as described in footnotes (4) and (5) below.

-The Board instructed each of Messrs.
+- (1) Represents the actual cost of the perquisite, which is taxable to the NEO, and for which taxes are not reimbursed by the Company, except with respect to Mr. Schroeder who was entitled to a grossed-up perquisite prior to being promoted to an executive officer as described in footnotes (4) and (5) below. - (2) The Board instructed each of Messrs.
 Schechter, Eisenberg, King, and Ratliff to take certain actions to enhance his security, which for Mr. King and Mr. Ratliff included using a specified company vehicle, and in Mr. Schechter's case resulted in his employment agreement providing that he be provided with a car and driver for local commuting and business use.
 Rather than disclose a lower amount based on the use of the automobile attributable to what is deemed to be personal use, which is permitted under applicable rules, this column reflects all the costs, both personal and business, incurred by the Company in 2019 for the vehicle used by Mr. Schechter (\$3,772), Mr. King (\$19,415) and Mr. Ratliff (\$18,763).
 Mr. King and

 Mr. Schechter were also instructed to use the corporate aircraft for personal travel in order to enhance their security.
 The Compensation Committee set a personal travel allowance of \$150,000 for Mr. King's use in 2019, however, he will not receive tax reimbursement for any imputed income associated with personal travel.
 Mr. King's calculated cost for personal use of the corporate aircraft in 2019 was \$90,526, which is calculated using a fixed hourly rate for the aircraft and a fuel variable charge per hour charged to the Company.
 Pursuant to his employment agreement, Mr. Schechter received a personal travel allowance of \$150,000 per year to be pro-rated for 2019, however, he will not receive tax reimbursement for any imputed income associated with personal travel.
 Mr. Schechter's calculated cost for personal use of the corporate aircraft in 2019 was \$29,251, which is calculated using a fixed hourly rate for the aircraft and a fuel variable charge per hour charged to the Company.
 In addition, pursuant to his employment agreement, Mr. Schechter received up to \$350,000 in incremental costs for flights for Mr. Schechter to commute between the vicinity of his residence and his primary place of employment in Burlington, North Carolina.
 Mr. Schechter's calculated cost for commuting travel in 2019 was \$58,672.
-In addition, the Company paid \$29,128 in 2019 for security improvements to Mr. Ratliff's personal residence.
+In addition, the Company paid \$29,128 in 2019 for security improvements to Mr. King's personal residence, \$5,920 for security improvements to Mr. Eisenberg's personal residence, and \$8,992 in 2019 for security improvements to Mr. Ratliff's personal residence.

-Includes the Company Non-Elective Safe Harbor Contribution and Company Discretionary Contribution, which is applicable to all eligible employees.

-Includes \$7,113, which represents an actual cost of \$5,000 and an additional \$2,113 of gross-up to cover taxes associated with the benefit, which was reimbursed prior to Mr. Schroeder's promotion to an executive officer, and \$10,000 of actual cost after Mr. Schroeder became an executive officer, which is taxable to him.
+- (3) Includes the Company Non-Elective Safe Harbor Contribution and Company Discretionary Contribution, which is applicable to all eligible employees. - (4) Includes \$7,113, which represents an actual cost of \$5,000 and an additional \$2,113 of gross-up to cover taxes associated with the benefit, which was reimbursed prior to Mr. Schroeder's promotion to an executive officer, and \$10,000 of actual cost after Mr. Schroeder became an executive officer, which is taxable to him. - (5) Includes \$1,982, which represents an actual cost of \$1,171 and an additional \$811 of gross-up to cover taxes associated with the benefit, which was reimbursed prior to Mr. Schroeder's promotion to an executive officer, and \$234 of actual cost after Mr. Schroeder became an executive officer, which is taxable to him